Abu Ubayda ibn al-Jarrah: Campaigns in Armenia and Anatolia

-After the battle Umar ordered the conquest of Al-Jazira, which was completed by late summer 638 A.D.
+After the battle Umar ordered the conquest of Al-Jazira, which was completed by late summer 638.
 Following the victory, Abu Ubayda sent Khalid and Iyad ibn Ghanm (conqueror of Al-Jazira) to invade the Byzantine territory north of Al-Jazira.
 They marched independently and captured Edessa, Amida (Diyarbakır), Malatya and whole of Armenia up to Ararat and raided northern and central Anatolia.
-Heraclius has already abandoned all the forts between Antioch and Tartus to create a buffer zone or no man's land between Muslim controlled areas and mainland Anatolia.
+Heraclius had already abandoned all the forts between Antioch and Tartus to create a buffer zone or no man's land between Muslim controlled areas and mainland Anatolia.

-Umar for the time being stopped his armies from further invasion deeper into Anatolia but rather ordered Abu Ubayda, now the governor of Syria, to consolidate his rule in Syria.
+Umar for the time being stopped his armies from invading invasion deeper into Anatolia.
+Rather, he ordered Abu Ubayda, now the governor of Syria, to consolidate his rule in Syria.
 At this point, Umar is reported to have said:

+The expedition to Anatolia and Armenia marked the end of the military career of Khalid.
 Due to the dismissal of Khalid from the army and a famine and plague the next year, the Muslim armies were kept from invading Anatolia.
-The expedition to Anatolia and Armenia marked the end of the military career of Khalid.

 Relief efforts during the 638 famine

-Later that year Arabia fell into a severe drought, and large sums of people began to perish from hunger and epidemic diseases alike, both resulting from the drought and its complications.
-Therefore, countless numbers of people (in the hundreds of thousands), from throughout Arabia, gathered at Medina as food was being rationed.
-Soon, Medina's food reserves declined to alarming levels; by this time, Caliph Umar had already written to the governors of his provinces requesting any relevant aid they might assist with.
+During 638 Arabia fell into a severe drought, with many people perishing from hunger and epidemic diseases.
+A large number of people from throughout Arabia gathered in Medina as food was being rationed.
+Soon, Medina's food reserves declined to alarming levels.
+Caliph Umar wrote to the governors of his provinces requesting aid.
 One such letter was rushed to Abu Ubayda, who responded promptly:

-True to his assurance, Abu Ubayda's caravans of food supplies were the first to reach Medina, with 4,000 camels arriving full of food.
-To handle the overwhelming amount, Umar appointed Abu Ubayda to distribute this among the thousands of people living in the outskirts of Medina.
-Following Abu Ubayda's generous aid and efforts, Umar provided 4,000 dinars as a modest stipend or token of appreciation which, he refused on the grounds that the deed was done for the sake of God.
+True to his assurance, Abu Ubayda's caravans of food supplies were the first to reach Medina, with 4,000 camels arriving loaded with food.
+To handle the distribution of all the food, Umar appointed Abu Ubayda to distribute the food among the thousands of people living in the outskirts of Medina.
+Following Abu Ubayda's generous aid and coordination of the relief efforts, Umar provided 4,000 dinars as a modest stipend or token of appreciation which Abu Ubayda refused on the grounds that the deed was done for the sake of God.